 We have never declared or paid any cash dividend on our Class A Ordinary Shares.
 We currently intend to retain any future earnings and do not expect to pay any dividends in the foreseeable future.
-Any further determination to pay dividends on our Class A Ordinary Shares would be at the discretion of our board of directors, subject to applicable laws, and would depend on our financial condition, results of operations, capital requirements, general business conditions, and other factors that our board of directors may deem relevant.
+Any further determination to pay dividends on our Class A Ordinary Shares would be at the discretion of our board of directors, subject to applicable laws, and would depend on our financial condition, results of operations, capital requirements, general business conditions, and other factors that our board of directors may deem relevant

-Market for our Class A Ordinary Shares: Our Class A Ordinary Shares are listed on Nasdaq under the trading symbol "SWVL".

-Risk Factors: You should carefully consider the information set forth herein under "Risk Factors".
+Market for our Class A Ordinary Shares and Warrants:Our Class A Ordinary Shares and Warrants are listed on Nasdaq under the trading symbols "SWVL" and "SWVLW", respectively.Risk Factors:You should carefully consider the information set forth herein under "Risk Factors".